Renormalization Group Analysis of Turbulent Hydrodynamics: Numerical Analysis

-It is a simple calculation to show that for values $\eta > 1.5$ of the anomalous exponent, a non-trivial fixed point exists in the vicinity of the trivial one.
+It is not difficult to show that for values $\eta > 1.5$ of the anomalous exponent, a non-trivial fixed point exists in the vicinity of the trivial one.
 We used the shooting method to determine the position of this non-trivial fixed point, depending on the anomalous exponent, as can be seen in Fig.~\ref{v2} and Fig.~\ref{v4}.
-The distance to the origin of coupling space can be seen to grow linearly with $\eta$, but, alas, no physical property could be ascribed to it.
-Note that for $\eta < 1.5$, this fixed point does not exist.
-As we have already explained, in flow-simulations it is generally preferable to calculate $\eta$, rather than to search for it by means of the shooting method.
-In the LPA, on the other hand, one has $\eta = 0$ as no field renormalization is performed.
+The distance to the origin of coupling space can be seen to grow linearly with $\eta$; we can, however, not relate this fixed point to any physical property.
+For $\eta < 1.5$ this fixed point does not exist.